 Contraindication for Agnistambhasana

 Individuals who suffer from any hip or knee harm need to no longer do that asana.
-Also, those with any recent surgical procedures at the hip or knee ought to now not strive for this pose.
+Also, those with any recent surgical procedures at the hip or knee ought to now not to strive for this pose.

 ALSO READ: Bow Pose (Dhanurasana)